-Thomas E. Bauer, who received his earliest musical training with the Regensburger Domspatzen (Cathedral Choir), studied at the University of Music and Theatre in Munich.
+Thomas E. Bauer, who received his earliest musical training with the Regensburge Domspatzen (Cathedral Choir), studied at the University of Music and Theatre in Munich.

-Thomas E. Bauer appears throughout Europe with the theatre ensemble La Fura dels Baus in a spectacular production of Orff’s “Carmina Burana".
-In 2013 he was heard in Offenbach’s “Barbe-bleu” at the styriarte Festival with the Chamber Orchestra of Europe with Nikolaus Harnoncourt.
+Thomas E. Bauer appears throughout Europe with the theatre ensemble La Fura dels Baus in a spectacular production of Orff’s “Carmina burana”.
+In 2013 he was heard in Offenbach’s “Barbe-bleu” at the Styriarte Festival with the Chamber Orchestra of Europe under Nikolaus Harnoncourt.
 He also sang Benjamin Britten’s “War Requiem” at the Basel Opera (director: Calixto Bieito).
-During the 2013/2014 season he appeared as Wotan in excerpts from Wagner’s “Ring" and and in 2014 as Count Almaviva in Mozart’s “Le nozze di Figaro" at the Dijon Opera.
-In 2014/2015 he will appear at the Teatro alla Scala Milano as Stolzius in Zimmermann`s “Die Soldaten” under the baton of Ingo Metzmacher.
+During the 2013/2014 season he appeared as Wotan in excerpts from Wagner’s “Ring” at the Dijon Opera, where he sings the role of Count Almaviva in Mozart’s “Le nozze di Figaro” in May 2014.
+In 2014/2015 he makes his operatic debut at the Teatro alla Scala in Milan as Stolzius in Zimmermann`s “Die Soldaten” under Ingo Metzmacher.

-He gives lieder recitals with the fortepiano specialist Jos van Immerseel, with appearances in Brühl, Regensburg, Dijon, Vézelay, Ghent and Basel.
+He regularly gives lieder recitals with the fortepiano specialist Jos van Immerseel, most recently in Basel, Brühl, Dijon, Ghent, Paris, Regensburg and Vézelay.

-Thomas E. Bauer’s CD productions have received numerous awards, including the Orphée d’Or and La Musica Korea (for “Die Winterreise”), the Stanley Sadie Prize and a Gramophone Award (for Handel’s “Apollo e Dafne") and an ECHO Award (for “Elijah”).
-His recording of Bach solo cantatas is released by OehmsClassics in 2013.
+Thomas E. Bauer’s CD productions have received numerous awards, including the Orphée d’Or and La Musica Korea (for “Die Winterreise”), the Stanley Sadie Prize & Gramophone Award (for Handel’s “Apollo e Dafne”) as well as an ECHO Award (for “Elijah”).
+His recording of J. S. Bach’s solo cantatas was released by OehmsClassics in 2013.
 Klaus Voswinckel’s documentary film “Winterreise – Schubert in Siberia” recounts the story of Bauer’s adventurous recital tour with the Trans-Siberian Railway.
 The film has been shown several times on television.

-Thomas E. Bauer is the founder and director of the Kulturwald Festival.
+Thomas E. Bauer is the founder and director of the Kulturwald Festival in the Bavarian Forest.

 2013/2014 Season (Representation: General Management)

 Please use only this biography.
-Modifications/ abbreviations in coordination with ORFEO artist management
+Changes/abridgements require the approval of ORFEO artist management.